 Tony Abbott is not alone in using the word holocaust to score political points.
 The prime minister, Tony Abbott, has apologised after accusing Labor of creating a “holocaust” in defence industry jobs, with the use of the word slammed by some as offensive.

 He was on a US talk show, explaining that there are more opportunities for black actors in Hollywood than the UK.
+In a statement he said: "I can only hope this incident will highlight the need for correct usage of terminology that is accurate and inoffensive. " He said the most "shaming aspect" was he was talking about "racial inequality" at the time of his error.
+So why is the term considered so offensive?
 Twitter reveals the language of persuasion.
 As countless political orators have demonstrated, it’s not just what you say, it’s how you say it.

 It suits Cameron's tabloid-slick delivery and Steve Hilton's blue-sky viciousness, but how did it go viral?
 Why does Ed Miliband now use "striver" as though it were an acceptable way to describe someone, by a stranger's groundless estimation of how hard they are hypothetically trying?
 The skiver, in opposition parlance, is always unmentioned, yet he lurks; Labour won't tolerate him either, this feckless bogeyman of Westminster's devising.

 Saying that a killer ‘snapped’ is not an explanation for domestic violence.
 By Libby Copeland July 21, 2014 Cassidy Stay, center, is comforted after a funeral service last week for her parents and three siblings, who were shot to death allegedly by Ronald Lee Haskell.